Get Food & Beverage Job Candidates to Drop Their Interview Mask

 - Probe for contrary evidence.
 If you receive a positive response to a question, ask for reverse information to prevent candidates from giving rehearsed answers.

 - Do not lead a candidate.
-As you ask follow-up questions, make sure that the way you phrase them doesn’t clue the candidate in as to what the best response is.
+As you ask follow-up questions, make sure that the way you phrase them doesn’t clue the candidate in as to what the best interview responses are.
 Keep probes neutral and open-ended.

-For more detailed advice on each of these tip, read the full post.
+For more detailed advice on each of these tips, read the full post.

 Kinsa Group – A Better Way to Hire Food & Beverage Professionals